Eetu Salin

 Johan Edvard (Eetu) Salin (18 March 1866 – 6 April 1919) was a Finnish shoemaker, journalist and politician, born in Asikkala.
 He was a member of the Parliament of Finland from 1909 to 1910 and again from 1917 to 1918, representing the Social Democratic Party of Finland (SDP).
-In 1918 he was imprisoned for having sided with the Reds during the Finnish Civil War.
-He died in prison in Helsinki the next year.
+In 1918, he was sentenced to death for having sided with the Reds during the Finnish Civil War, albeit this sentence was later commuted to life in prison.
+Salin died in prison in Helsinki the next year.
 He is buried in the Hietaniemi Cemetery in Helsinki.